 Donations to this fund are used to subsidize our unsponsored weekly Kiddush Luncheons that are shared by the congregation after Shabbat morning services and other items that are used to enjoy our Kiddush weekly.

 Morning Minyan Fund

 Donations to this fund support the morning minyan by providing additional prayerbooks and breakfast for those attending minyan.
-The minyan fund has sponsored various Shabbat morning Kiddush luncheons and the Break-the-Fast oneg at the conclusion of Yom Kippur.
+The minyan fund has sponsored various Shabbat morning Kiddush luncheons and Congregation events with the agreement of those attending Morning Minyan.

 Donations to this fund assist in purchasing prayerbooks, chumashim and machzorim for the congregation.

 Rabbi Ralph DeKoven Camp Ramah Scholarship Fund

 This fund provides scholarships to students whose families are in financial need and wish to attend a Camp Ramah program.
 Submissions to the committee can be submitted to the Rabbi of the congregation.